moto-timo/yocto-docs/documentation/contributor-guide/submit-changes.rst

    :oe_git:`openembedded-core </openembedded-core/>` repository and contains proposed changes to the core metadata.

+-  *bitbake "master-next" branch:* This branch is part of the :oe_git:`bitbake
+   </bitbake/>` repository and contains changes to :term:`BitBake`.

--  *poky "master-next" branch:* This branch is part of the :yocto_git:`poky </poky/>` repository and combines proposed changes to BitBake, the core metadata and the poky distro.
+-  *meta-yocto "master-next" branch:* This branch is part of the :yocto_git:`meta-yocto </meta-yocto/>` repository and contains proposed changes to meta-yocto.

 Similarly, stable branches maintained by the project may have corresponding ``-next`` branches which collect proposed changes.
-For example, ``&DISTRO_NAME_NO_CAP;-next`` and ``&DISTRO_NAME_NO_CAP_MINUS_ONE;-next`` branches in both the "openembdedded-core" and "poky" repositories.
+For example, ``&DISTRO_NAME_NO_CAP;-next`` and ``&DISTRO_NAME_NO_CAP_MINUS_ONE;-next`` branches in both the "openembedded-core" and "meta-yocto" repositories.

 Other layers may have similar testing branches but there is no formal requirement or standard for these so please check the documentation for the